jdermody/brightwire/README.md

 ![image](https://user-images.githubusercontent.com/1952388/177148366-bb4f2d2f-92af-4f60-a0de-ce5e3b08f135.png)

-Bright Wire is an extensible machine learning library for .NET with optional MKL and GPU support (via CUDA).
+*Bright Wire* is an extensible machine learning library for .NET with optional MKL and GPU support (via CUDA).

 ## Getting Started

-Bright Wire is a .net 7 class library.
+*Bright Wire* is a .net 7 class library.

 The previous .net 4.6 version can be found here: https://github.com/jdermody/brightwire-v2

-Bright Wire runs "out of the box" for CPU based computation.
-For GPU based computation, you will need to install [NVIDIA CUDA Toolkit 12](https://developer.nvidia.com/cuda-downloads) (and have a [Kepler or better NVIDIA GPU](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)).
+*Bright Wire* runs "out of the box" with its own vectorised linear algebra library.

+If you have a NVIDIA GPU then you can also use GPU based computation.
+You will need to install [NVIDIA CUDA Toolkit 12](https://developer.nvidia.com/cuda-downloads) (and have a [Kepler or better NVIDIA GPU](https://en.wikipedia.org/wiki/CUDA#GPUs_supported)).

-To enable higher performance CPU based computation, Bright Wire also supports the Intel Math Kernel Library (MKL).
+To enable higher performance CPU based computation on Intel hardware, *Bright Wire* also supports the Intel Math Kernel Library (MKL).

 ## Tutorials